 Leptospermum liversidgei, commonly known as lemon-scented tea-tree, swamp may, olive tea tree, or lemon tea tree is a shrub to 4 m found naturally growing in wet coastal heath in Eastern Australia.
 In fact, this plant must have abundant soil moisture in the root zone such is found in wet coastal heathland in Queensland and Northern NSW.

 This plant will not tolerate the arid zone conditions and extreme 'dry' heat found in the inland.

-Leptospermum liversidgei foliage is rich in essential oils and produces a lemony essential oils often used as an insect repellant.
+Leptospermum liversidgei foliage is rich in essential oils and produces lemony essential oil often used as an insect repellant.

-The nectar produced by the flowers of this plant is known to be highly bio-active producing high levels of DHA (dihydroxyacetone) which is the precuser for MGO (methylgloxyl) which is fould in the bioactive honey.
+The nectar produced by the flowers of this plant is known to be highly bio-active producing high levels of DHA (dihydroxyacetone) which is the precursor for MGO (methylglyoxal) which is found in the bioactive honey.